demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 Request DST
 Request SRC

+To create a project in Jira, see https://support.atlassian.com/jira-software-cloud/docs/create-a-new-project/.
+To create custom fields in a Jira project, see https://support.atlassian.com/jira-cloud-administration/docs/create-a-custom-field/.

+In Jira, create an issue that will be used for mapping the custom fields in Cortex XSOAR.
+Record the values of these fields to use later.
-Mapper  - After creating the described above, create in Jira issue that will be used for mapping the fields above in XSOAR record the values for later use, fetch this specific incident to XSOAR you can use Query in the integration settings (in JQL).
+In Cortex XSOAR, fetch this specific incident.
+You can use the Query in the integration settings (in JQL).
-After the incident was fetched go to setting > object setup > classification and mapping, choose the classifier-mapper-incoming-JiraV2 and duplicate it:
+After the incident is fetched, in Cortex XSOAR to to **Settings** > **Object Setup** > **Classification and Mapping** and choose **classifier-mapper-incoming-JiraV2**.
+Click **Duplicate**.

-Edit the duplicated mapper and load the incident you fetched:
+Edit the duplicated mapper by clicking it.
+From the Select Incident drop down list, select the incident you fetched.

-Now you can search for the values that you recorded previously and map accordingly, for example if you provided the value 1.1.1.1 for Request SRC in Jira search it in the JSON and map it to the relevant field perform this action for all related fields to change management:
+Now search for the values that you previously recorded and map them accordingly.
+For example, if the value of Request SRC was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
+Repeat this for all the custom fields:

-Request Summary
-Request Description
-Destination Port
-FW policy action
-FW Source Zone
-FW Destination Zone
-Protocol
-FW Service
-Request DST
-Request SRC